50 Beowulf vs 50 AE: Extreme Semi-Auto Stopping Power

 Both the 50 AE and 50 Beowulf are excellent choices for hunting big game like whitetail or feral hogs.

-Hunters enjoy the massive amount of kinetic energy both rounds bring to the table, as they are both capable of taking down whitetail.
-Range is a serious consideration, however, as neither round is well suited for long range shots.
+Hunters appreciate the massive amount of kinetic energy both rounds bring to the table, as they are both capable of taking down whitetail.
+Range is a serious consideration, however, as neither round is well suited for long-range shots.

 Therefore, most mule deer hunters will opt for a round with more range like a 308 Winchester or 300 Win Mag.

-The 50 AE can also be used for deer hunting and is a fun option if you state allows for handgun hunting.
-There’s something different about taking aim at a deer with a semi-auto handgun, and the newer Mark XIX Desert Eagles come with a top rail for optics mounting directly from the factory.
+The 50 AE can also be used for deer hunting, and is a fun option if your state allows handgun hunting.
+There’s just something different about taking aim at a deer with a semi-auto handgun, and the newer Mark XIX Desert Eagle comes directly from the factory with a top rail for mounting optics.

-For feral hogs, both rounds have enjoyed success when it comes putting hogzilla in his place.
-A big bore AR-15 makes a potent hog-killing machine thanks to fast follow-up shots and plenty of kinetic energy.
+Both rounds have enjoyed success when it comes putting hogzilla in his place.
+A big-bore AR-15 makes a potent hog-killing machine thanks to fast follow-up shots and plenty of kinetic energy.
 Feral hogs are a real issue for farmers in the southern United Sates in particular, as a herd of hogs can destroy an entire field in a single night.

-If hunting with an AR-15 carbine is permitted in your state or province, the 50 Beowulf will make a better choice for big game thanks to its longer effective range.
-However, if you cannot hunt with an AR-15 or are restricted to handguns, then the 50 AE will get the job done so long as you understand its range limitations.
+If hunting with an AR-15 carbine is permitted in your state, the 50 Beowulf will make a better choice for big game thanks to its longer effective range.
+If you cannot hunt with an AR-15 or are restricted to handguns, then the 50 AE will get the job done so long as you understand its range limitations.

 Ammo and Rifle Cost/Availability

-There’s no denying the power level of either cartridge and sadly power comes with a price tag.
+There’s no denying the power level of either cartridge.
+Sadly, with great power comes great price tag.

-Inexpensive FMJ target ammo for both calibers typically runs close to $2/round with premium hunting or self-defense ammo fetching close to $3/round or more.
+Inexpensive FMJ target ammo for both cartridges typically runs close to $2/round, with premium hunting or self-defense ammo fetching close to $3/round or more.

-Ammo availability is also a major issue, as there are only a few manufactures who currently produce factory loads for both calibers.
+Ammo availability is also a major issue, as only a few manufactures currently produce either type of ammunition.

-Alexander Arms is the primary supplier of most 50 Beowulf ammo, however Underwood Ammo and Black Butterfly also have several varieties of Beowulf available under it’s metric designation of 12.7x42mm.
+Alexander Arms is the primary supplier of most 50 Beowulf ammo.
+Underwood Ammo and Black Butterfly also offer several varieties of Beowulf under its metric designation of 12.7x42mm.

-On the other hand, the 50 AE has several companies who manufacture ammo for it.
-Underwood Ammo is still a major supplier, but Magnum Research, Buffalo Bore, Hornady, and Federal also have loads tailored specifically for the 50 AE.
+On the other hand, several companies manufacture 50 AE.
+Underwood Ammo is a major supplier, and Magnum Research, Buffalo Bore, Hornady, and Federal also produce 50 AE.

-The 50 Beowulf is clearly the winner in terms of firearm availability, as any standard AR-15 chambered in 5.56 NATO can be converted to fire the Beowulf cartridge by changing the bolt, barrel, and adding single stack magazine followers to your mags.
+The 50 Beowulf is clearly the winner in terms of firearm availability, as any standard AR-15 chambered in 5.56 NATO can be converted to fire the Beowulf cartridge by changing its bolt, barrel, and adding single stack magazine followers.

-Factory produced 50 Beowulf AR-15 rifles are predominantly available from Alexander Arms due to their copywrite.
-Alexander Arms is also the primary supplier of all parts and upper receivers for the 50 Beowulf as well, though Bear Creek Arsenal (BCA) is another option at a lower price point.
+Factory-produced 50 Beowulf AR-15 rifles are predominantly available from Alexander Arms (due to their copyright).
+Alexander Arms is also the primary supplier of all parts and upper receivers for the 50 Beowulf, though Bear Creek Arsenal is another option at a lower price point.

-The 50 AE is predominantly chambered in the Magnum Research Desert Eagle, however there are several other firearms that can handle the cartridge.
+The 50 AE is predominantly chambered in the Magnum Research Desert Eagle, although several other firearms can handle the cartridge.
 Magnum Research also manufactures the BFR, which is a revolver chambered in 50 AE.
-The LAR Grizzly Win Mag, AMT AutoMag V, and Freedom Arms Model 555 are three other handguns also chambered in 50 AE.
+The LAR Grizzly Win Mag, AMT AutoMag V, and Freedom Arms Model 555 are three other handguns chambered in 50 AE.

-In terms of cost, a 50 Beowulf upper receiver from Alexander Arms runs close to $1,000 circa summer 2022.
-However, if you want a Desert Eagle expect to drop no less than $2,000 or more depending on the model and cosmetic features.
+In terms of cost, a 50 Beowulf upper receiver from Alexander Arms runs close to $1,000 (as of summer 2022).
+If you want a Desert Eagle, expect to drop no less than $2,000 or more depending on the model and cosmetic features.

 Reloading